 - You are a very advanced surfer looking for 8-feet grinding barrels over shallow reef

 Everybody wipe-outs, obviously!
 But for example, if you wipe out on 70% of the waves you take off on, it might not make sense to travel all the way there as it could be frustrating for you to “waste” perfect waves.
 Instead, it could make more sense for you to book a trip to either Costa Rica or Nicaragua.
 On beach breaks, you can catch more waves during your surf sessions, maximizing your chances to improve.

 It’s possible to be “too advanced” for these trips.

 We do not take very advanced surfers on this trip as it would compromise our ability to provide a unique, personalized service.
 We can’t please both very advanced and intermediate surfers at once, as they typically want to surf different waves.
 Moreover, we do not want our intermediate students to feel as if they are preventing advanced surfers from surfing heavy, advanced waves.

-Our team would be very thrilled if we could help “experienced intermediates” get some of their first barrels, but if you have the level to ride massive, hollow barrels, other charter boat services would be a better option.
+Our team would be very thrilled if we could help “experienced intermediates” get some of their first barrels, but if you have the level to ride big, hollow barrels, this is not the experience for you.

 The coaching is mostly done through video analysis.

 Our students need a certain level of independence in the water since most of the coaching is done by video analysis.
 They can not rely on having a coach to themselves to push them into waves, etc.